CosmoCortney/MungPlex/README.md

 Check this if primitive integral types should be signed.

 - `Force Alpha `:
-Some Color types (RGB5A3) feature a color flag and have no dedicate type with its own alpha channel.
+Some Color types (RGB5A3) feature a color bit flag instead of a dedicated variant with alpha channel.
 Therefore forcing the alpha flag might come in handy.

 ### Range Options
 Here you can select the memory ranges to be scanned.